mantidproject/mantid/docs/source/fitfunctions/PrimStretchedExpFT.rst

 This situation is likely to arise for samples with a relaxation rate :math:`h/Tau \ll \delta E`.
 Finally, the blue line is the evaluation of :math:`PrimStretchedExpFT` at each bin center, which by design amounts to the integral of :math:`StretchedExpFT` within each bin.
 This curve coincides with the red dot for the central bin, as expected.
-Also you it agrees with the center-of-bin evaluation of :math:`StretchedExpFT` at high energies, when the center-of-the-bin approximation is acceptable.
+Also, it agrees with the center-of-bin evaluation of :math:`StretchedExpFT` at high energies, when the center-of-the-bin approximation is acceptable.